business Term Loan

 Refinancing or Paying Off Debt

-If you previously took out a loan that does not have the most favorable terms or need to refinance, taking out a better loan can help you more quickly pay off those old debts.
+If you previously took out a loan that doesn’t have favorable terms or you need to refinance, taking out a better loan can help you quickly pay off those old debts.
 Traditional term loans and SBA 7(a) loans can be used for this.

-SBA loans typically have a better rate than traditional term loans, but a traditional term loan will typically be easier to get.
-Because the federal government is not involved in traditional term loans, the application process should be less complicated.
+SBA loans can have a better rate than traditional term loans, but a traditional term loan can be easier to get.

 What you need to get a term loan

-• Credit report with your credit history and credit score
+• Credit report with your credit history and personal credit score from credit bureaus

 • Records of how long you’ve been in business